mkalten/reacTIVision/README.txt

 following operating systems: Windows, Mac OS X and Linux Under Windows it supports any camera with a proper WDM driver, such as most USB, FireWire and DV cameras.
-Under Mac OS X most UVC compliant USB as well as Firewire cameras should work.
+Under Mac OS X most UVC campliant USB as well as Firewire cameras should work.
 Under Linux FireWire cameras are as well supported as many Video4Linux2 compliant USB cameras.